1

 Medical, Dental, Life, Retirement

-Posted 2 days ago
+Posted 3 days ago

 Job description

-Associate Scientist, Pharmaceutical Analysis-Small Molecule
+Associate Scientist, Pharmaceutical Analysis-Microbiology

 Full-time

-Frontage Laboratories Inc. is an award winning, full-service, CRO/Contract Research Organization operating over 25 state-of-the-art laboratories across the US, Canada and China.
-Our core competencies include drug metabolism, pharmacokinetics/ pharmacodynamics (PK/PD), safety and toxicology, bioanalytical services, chemistry and manufacturing controls for drug development, and core laboratory services for clinical trials.
+Frontage Laboratories Inc. (Frontage) is a global contract research organization with broad expertise in supporting pre-clinical and clinical drug development.
+Frontage operates out of several different locations within the USA, Canada, and China.
+Frontage’s core competencies include drug metabolism, pharmokinetics/ pharmacodynamics (PK/PD), safety and toxicology, bioanalytical services, chemistry and manufacturing controls for drug development, and core laboratory services for clinical trials.

 Responsibilities:

-• Reports and resolves any unexpected issues under supervision
+• Reports and resolves any unexpected issues under supervision.

 Requirements: